ApaxPhoenix/WebPy/README.md

 ### Handling Requests

-WebPy makes it easy to handle different HTTP methods (GET, POST, etc.) and extract data from requests.
+WebPy makes dealing with different HTTP methods (like GET, POST, and friends) really easy.
+You can pull data from requests without jumping through hoops.

 ```python
 from webpy import WebPy